10 years of peer learning and evaluation across Africa.

 Eight workstreams shaping African M&E practice.

-Featured evidence and tools
+Featured learning tools

-A decade of African peer learning
+A decade of African government peer learning

 Benin, South Africa and Uganda formally establish Twende Mbele as a peer-learning partnership of African governments on M&E.